dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 350C - Advanced Computer Architecture/ACA Study Guide.md

 ## Study Guide: Advanced Computer Architecture Topics

+All my individual topic notes can be found [[Advanced Computer Architecture|here]].
+A summary made by NotebookLM trained on  my notes is provided below:

 ### System Verilog

 - SystemVerilog is a hardware description language (HDL) that is a successor and extension of Verilog.
 It addresses some common syntax issues present in the original Verilog.